MalteHB/-l-ctra/README.md

 #### Acknowledgements
 As the majority of this repository is build upon [the works](https://github.com/google-research/electra) by the team at Google who created ELECTRA, a HUGE thanks to them is in order.

+A Giga thanks also goes out to the incredible people who collected The Danish Gigaword Corpus (Strømberg-Derczynski et al., 2020).

+Furthermore, I would like to thank my supervisor [Riccardo Fusaroli](https://github.com/fusaroli) for the support with the thesis, and a special thanks goes out to [Kenneth Enevoldsen](https://github.com/KennethEnevoldsen) for his continouos feedback.

+Lastly, i would like to thank KMD, my colleagues from KMD, and my peers and co-students from Cognitive Science for encouriging me to keep on working hard and holding my head up high!

 #### Contact

 For help or further information feel free to connect with the author Malte Højmark-Bertelsen on [hjb@kmd.dk](mailto:hjb@kmd.dk?subject=[GitHub]%20Ælæctra) or any of the following platforms: